CreepersNeedHugs01/Lawful-Rules/Rules.md

   2,5: Break blocks in a Witch Hut and not replace them.

 ### 3: No kidnapping.
-It is considered kidnapping if you do any of the following:
+It is committing kidnapping if you do any of the following:

   3,1: Knowingly and/or purposely trap a Villager and/or Wandering Trader in a confined space smaller than 10 blocks long, 1o blocks wide, and 4 blocks tall.